knes1/kotao/README.md

 # Documentation

 The documentation is still work in progress as Kotao feature-set is evolving.

+## Building From Sources

+To get the most recent version of kotao, you can build it from the sources.
+Clone the repository and then execute:

+`./gradlew build distZip`

+You will then find the installation zip package with startup scripts in `build/distributions/kotao.zip`

 ## Project Structure